d0tTino/d0tTino/README.md

 ## Testing

-Install all required packages using the helper file so `pytest` and runtime dependencies like `requests` are available.
+Install all required packages using the development requirements file so `pytest` and runtime dependencies like `requests` are available.
 Running the command below ensures every dependency needed for the tests is installed:

 ```bash
 pip install -r requirements-dev.txt
 ```
+This installs `jsonschema`, which the schema validation tests require.
 If `pytest` reports missing modules, consult `/tmp/pytest.log` to see which packages are required and ensure they are installed.
 To install everything manually use: